Free Erie County Public Records Lookup (Search Anyone)

 Phone: 419.499.4689 or +1(888)399-6065 (toll-free)

-Review Erie County Criminal Records Through Other Municipal Courts
+Obtain Erie County Criminal Records via the Municipal Courts

 There are several Municipal Courts located in Erie County that also try criminal misdemeanors, traffic, and civil cases.
 Here’s the contact information for each: